-- 1. Single shot nerve blocks should be provided in the Emergency Department and at time of surgery (provided 6 h has passed between blocks) [27].
-There is some evidence for their efficacy in providing pre-hospital analgesia [29]; - 2.
-Femoral or fascia iliaca blocks should be used, the latter possibly providing better incisional analgesia after surgery; - 3.
-Ultrasound-guided placement may increase accuracy and therefore the adequacy of analgesia; - Peripheral nerve blocks should be used routinely to supplement general or spinal anaesthesia.
-Their administration before positioning for spinal anaesthesia may reduce the need for additional sedation or intravenous analgesia; - 5.
-The benefits of high volume, low concentration pericapsular/periosteal infiltration of local anaesthetic agents (including pericapsular nerve group blocks) have not been formally assessed in the hip fracture population.
-These techniques are recommended only when posterior surgical approaches to the hip are used, which may not be amenable to incisional analgesia by blocking the lateral cutaneous nerve of the thigh; - 6.
-There is little evidence at present for the use of continuous nerve block techniques in UK practice, which may delay remobilisation.
+- 1 Single shot nerve blocks should be provided in the Emergency Department and at the time of surgery (provided 6 h has passed between blocks) [27].
+There is some evidence for their efficacy in providing prehospital analgesia [29]; - 2 Femoral or fascia iliaca blocks should be used, the latter possibly providing better incisional analgesia after surgery.
+Pericapsular nerve group blocks have not been compared with either fascia iliaca or femoral nerve blocks in trials to date, and do not provide analgesia to the surgical incision site; - Ultrasound-guided placement may increase accuracy and therefore the adequacy of analgesia; - 4 Peripheral nerve blocks should be used routinely to supplement general or spinal anaesthesia.
+Their administration before positioning for spinal anaesthesia may reduce the need for additional sedation or intravenous analgesia; - 5 The benefits of high volume, low concentration pericapsular/periosteal infiltration of local anaesthetic agents have not been formally assessed in the hip fracture population.
+These techniques are recommended only when posterior surgical approaches to the hip are used, which may not be amenable to incisional analgesia by blocking the lateral cutaneous nerve of the thigh;

+6 There is little evidence at present for the use of continuous nerve block techniques in UK practice, which may delay remobilisation.